 Volunteers are the heart of Sussex Nightstop

-If you’ve got a spare room (or spare time at evenings and weekends) and you live in and around Brighton & Hove, we’d love you to join our growing volunteer community of kind, caring folks.
-You’ll be amazed at how much a safe night’s sleep can help homeless young people in Brighton and Hove and that’s a great thing to get involved with.
+If you’ve got a spare room, or spare time at evenings and weekends, we’d love you to join our growing volunteer community of kind, caring folks.
+You’ll be amazed at how much a safe night’s sleep can help homeless young people in Brighton and Hove and you’ll find your involvement hugely rewarding.

 Get involved in a vital community project that helps to prevent homelessness in our city and in return we’ll provide:

 - a comprehensive training program through which you will acquire new knowledge and skills